-Public access is proposed around the perimeter of the 5 southernmost buildings and will be proposed as dual use residential apartments for both permanent and short stay accommodation.
+Public access is proposed around the perimeter and in between the 5 southernmost buildings and will be proposed as dual use residential apartments for both permanent and short stay accommodation.
 The remaining three buildings to the north of the precinct will be designated short stay accommodation with the top levels of these as permissible permanent accommodation.
-The main east-west pedestrian pathway forms a natural break between the two accommodation uses.
+The primary east-west pedestrian pathway forms a natural break between the two.